arnaybhatia/AI-Digital-Twin-V2/README.md

 1. **Input Processing**: User provides text, voice sample, portrait image, and driving video
 2. **AI Response Generation** (Optional): TMPT API generates intelligent responses
 3. **Text Processing**: Long texts are split into sentences with token limits (~150 tokens)
-4. **Voice Cloning**: Each sentence is processed through Chatterbox TTS with batching
+4. **Voice Cloning**: Each sentence is processed through Zonos TTS with batching and model selection
 5. **Audio Concatenation**: Individual sentence audio files are combined using FFmpeg
 6. **Facial Animation**: SadTalker animates the portrait using the cloned voice and driving video
 7. **Progressive Output**: Results are streamed to the UI as each stage completes